Skip to main content

 Producing tobacco products requires employment of a massive workforce around the world, from some of the most impoverished countries in Africa and Asia, to the tobacco fields of the United States of America.
 To maximise profit, the global tobacco corporations responsible for this production often exploit farmers and workers, keeping them in what a recent exposé by the Bath University Tobacco Research Group has labelled slavery by another name”.1,2

-• These farmers are underpaid and forced to buy expensive fertiliser, which they must borrow money to afford, creating a cycle of “perpetual debt”.3
+• These farmers are restricted when getting money for their crop but need to buy expensive fertiliser and pesticides, which they must borrow money to afford, often creating a cycle of “perpetual debt”.3-5

-• They live on their small farms, in homes they build from mud and thatch, and the companies provide little more than a small portion of maize or grain for the day.4
+• They live on their small farms, in homes they build from mud and thatch, and are unable to afford little more than a small portion of maize or grain for the day.6

-• They also work without protective clothing and the oils from the tobacco plants is absorbed through their skin causing green tobacco sickness, a disease like malaria with fever, coughing, vomiting, headaches, and muscle weakness.5
+• They also work without protective clothing and the oil from the tobacco plants is absorbed through their skin causing green tobacco sickness, a disease like malaria with nausea, vomiting, headaches, chills, diarrhoea and muscle weakness.2, 5, 7

 This exploitation also includes children.